Apple officially admitted to slowing down older iPhones this week — but not for the reason you might think.

 Third-party methods, like the free Battery Life app, can help you get a few more details about your iPhone’s battery health.
 Of course, the most accurate results will come from Apple itself, so it’s probably smart to just contact them to assess your iPhone’s battery.
 Even if they don’t find any major issues, you might still opt to replace your battery on account of significantly decreased performance.

-As far as how to get your battery replace, there’s one option that’s recommended for replacing your battery, one that’s a bit more risky, and one that we suggest you don’t attempt at all.
+As far as how to get your battery replaced, there’s one option that’s recommended for replacing your battery, one that’s a bit riskier, and one that we suggest you don’t attempt at all.